joshbwelll/joshbwelll/README.md

 ## About me:

-- 🔭 I’m currently working on personal projects that interwine Data analatics, analtic eningering, and Business intellegence
+- 🔭 I’m currently working on personal projects that intertwine Data Analytics, Analytics Engineering, and Business Intelligence
 - 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...